Updated on February 11th, 2025 by Felix Martinez

 Final Thoughts

 General Dynamics is a high-quality business with a long history of growth.
-Geopolitical risk remains a constant, which gives the company a long runway of growth going forward.
+Geopolitical risk remains a constant, which gives the company a long runway of growth in the future.

 General Dynamics is also a shareholder-friendly company and should continue returning significant cash to shareholders through buybacks and dividends.
 The elevated valuation could limit the stock’s annual returns over the next five years, but General Dynamics should be a reliable long-term holding, likely to be highly appreciated by dividend-growth investors.